How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 So, where do you get those subscribers?

-But in general, the 3 easiest and most effective are with newsletter opt-in forms, lead magnets, and webinars/demos
+But in general, the 3 easiest and most effective strategies are with newsletter opt-in forms, lead magnets, and webinars/demos.

 Newsletter Opt-In Forms:

-This is probably the simplest of the three to implement.
+This is probably the simplest of the 3 to implement.

 Just slap a form right on your website and wait for the subscribers to flow in.